Fork0n/minecraft-sound-dubbing/README.md

 - Mojang Studios for creating Minecraft
 - The Minecraft modding community for inspiration
 - All contributors who help make this project possible
+- special thanks to my friend Maxim that thought one day that he really needs minecraft with his voice everywhere

 ## 📧 Contact